gramineproject/gramine/Documentation/devel/howto-doc.rst

        *
        * \returns Sum of the arguments.
 Sometimes a longer description is needed, then it should be
        *          wrapped and aligned like this.
+       *
+       * Longer description goes here (only for functions complex enough to deserve it).
        */
       int foo(int first, int second) {
           return first + second;